-Topics investigated include the nature of physics, mechanics, fields and modern physics (quantum theory).
+Topics include reactions, mechanics, fields, electricity, and modern physics.

 Social Studies

 Grade 6 Social Studies explores the history of Canada since 1867.
 Students explore themes in Canadian history through project work and story.

 This course explores people and places in the world and examines global quality of life.
 Social justice issues are explored through projects delving into the Sustainable Development Goals and Human Rights.
 In addition, culture and ways of life in Europe and Africa are investigated through projects and presentations.